-We are proud to announce our new feature, Battleground 2020: Texas House of Representatives.
-From today until the November elections, we will bring you clear, easy-to-understand analysis of the 27 races that were decided by less than 10 percentage points in 2018, making them Texas 2020 battleground elections.
+Battleground 2020: Texas House of Representatives offers clear, easy-to-understand analysis of the 27 races that were decided by less than 10 percentage points in 2018.

-The battle to control the Texas House promises to be one of the most-watched political stories of 2020.
+The outcome of battle to control the Texas House is one of the most-anticipated political stories of 2020.
 For the first time in nearly two decades, Democrats believe they have a real chance to take control of the Texas House, and with it, control of the all-important redistricting process.
 Redistricting occurs once every ten years following the census, and allows the party in control of the House to draw political maps — not just for the state House and Senate, but also for Texas seats in the U.S. Congress.
 The stakes are high — the party that controls the Texas House after the November elections will augment their power in the Texas legislature, increase their odds of winning U.S. Congressional seats, and likely cement their power in Texas for the foreseeable future.

-These 27 House districts were won by less than 10 percentage points in 2018 and are the most likely to flip (one way or another) in 2020.
-Click on any race to see the latest numbers from the race to raise campaign cash in these elections.
-When the next campaign reports are released mid-July (and every time reports are updated between now and the November elections) we’ll update these charts and bring you the latest information on the race to raise campaign cash in these battles to control the Texas House.
+These 27 House Districts were won by less than 10 percentage points in 2018 and are the most likely to flip (one way or another) in 2020.
+Click on any race to see the latest numbers from the race to raise campaign cash in these elections (they’ve all been updated since the primary runoffs).
+You can also trace the money in these battleground races back to the beginning — including all the candidates that lost in the primaries — using our new Candidate Races feature.

 |Incumbent||House District||Percentage Victory 2018||Seeking Reelection?|

 |Dwayne Bohac (R)||138||0.1%||No|